Tagged union: Advantages and disadvantages

 The primary advantage of a tagged union over an untagged union is that all accesses are safe, and the compiler can even check that all cases are handled.
 Untagged unions depend on program logic to correctly identify the currently active field, which may result in strange behavior and hard-to-find bugs if that logic fails.

 The primary advantage of a tagged union over a simple record containing a field for each type is that it saves storage by overlapping storage for all the types.
 Some implementations reserve enough storage for the largest type, while others dynamically adjust the size of a tagged union value as needed.
 When the value is immutable, it is simple to allocate just as much storage as is needed.

 The main disadvantage of tagged unions is that the tag occupies space.
 Since there are usually a small number of alternatives, the tag can often be squeezed into 2 or 3 bits wherever space can be found, but sometimes even these bits are not available.
 In this case, a helpful alternative may be folded, computed or encoded tags, where the tag value is dynamically computed from the contents of the union field.
 Common examples are the use of reserved values, where, for example, a function returning a positive number may return -1 to indicate failure, and sentinel values, most often used in tagged pointers.

-Sometimes, untagged unions are used to perform bit-level conversions between types, called reinterpret casts in C++.
+Sometimes, untagged unions are used to perform bit-level conversions between types, or type punning.
 Tagged unions are not intended for this purpose; typically a new value is assigned whenever the tag is changed.

 Many languages support, to some extent, a universal data type, which is a type that includes every value of every other type, and often a way is provided to test the actual type of a value of the universal type.
 These are sometimes referred to as variants.
 While universal data types are comparable to tagged unions in their formal definition, typical tagged unions include a relatively small number of cases, and these cases form different ways of expressing a single coherent concept, such as a data structure node or instruction.
 Also, there is an expectation that every possible case of a tagged union will be dealt with when it is used.
 The values of a universal data type are not related and there is no feasible way to deal with them all.

 Like option types and exception handling, tagged unions are sometimes used to handle the occurrence of exceptional results.
 Often these tags are folded into the type as reserved values, and their occurrence is not consistently checked: this is a fairly common source of programming errors.
 This use of tagged unions can be formalized as a monad with the following functions: